Overview of AB5 Law

 In Garcia v.
 Border Transportation Group, LLC, No. D072521 (4th District, Div.
 1, October 22, 2018), the California Supreme Court found that Garcia was an independent contractor under the common law Borello test.
 The California Supreme Court decided the Dynamex case before the final appeal in Garcia.
 On October 26, 2018, the Court of Appeals said that the ruling in Dynamex only applied to the California wage orders claims in Garcia and not to the non-wage claims.
 The court explained that the Borello test applies to all other non-wage claims.
 The court reasoned that the Dynamex ruling did not reject the entire Borello test, so the Supreme Court must have intended the Borello test to continue to apply to claims based on the Labor Code.

 A complete look at the California bill of AB5 is more lengthy than this brief overview.
-If you currently work with independent contractors the lawyers at Berglund Group can help your business determine if your workers are classified properly.
+If you currently work with independent contractors, the Berglund Group lawyers can help your business determine if your workers are classified properly.
 Contact us today for a free consultation to get started.

 The blog posts provided on this website do not, and are not intended to, constitute legal advice; instead, all information, content, and materials available on this blog are for general informational purposes only.